Communicate & Implement Payment Relief Programs

 March 26, 2020

-During this challenging time, financial institutions are caring for customers affected by COVID-19 by proactively providing financial assistance options.
+During this challenging time, financial institutions are caring for customers affected by COVID-19 by proactively providing financial assistance options and payment relief programs.
 Additionally, employees are adjusting to working from home and working with customers to apply these assistance options as the number of hardships increase daily.

 In this time of rapid change, clear and concise communication is more important than ever.

 Communicating and executing payment relief options to minimize calls, callbacks, and any red tape to approve both the initial payment deferment requests and then any longer-term extension or modification requests is vital.
 Like our healthcare system, we need to partner with our friends in government and regulatory bodies as well as our peers and customers to bend the curve and not overwhelm the banking system due to decreased agent and team member availability.